-Global greenhouse gas (GHG) emissions totaled about 53 billion tonnes of carbon equivalent (Gt CO2e) in 2015, according to estimates from the Emission Database for Global Atmospheric Research (EDGAR).
-Brazil currently contributes 2.2 Gt CO2e, or 4% of annual global emissions (considering net emissions would be 2.9%).
-This share, which has already reached 6% in 2004.
+Global greenhouse gas (GHG) emissions totaled about 51 and 58 billion tonnes of carbon equivalent (Gt CO2e) in 2020, according to Emissions Gap Report from UNEP.
+Brazil currently contributes 2.16 Gt CO2e, or 3-4% of annual global emissions.
+This share him 2003-2004 reached 6%.

 Considering the size of the national territory (5% of the earth's surface), Brazil's contribution to global GHG emissions is relatively small, but it is still the seventh largest emission on the planet.

 Despite recent advances, we are still far from being a Low Carbon Economy.
-Our per capita emissions exceed 10 tCO2e / inhabitant (2018) and are still higher than the global average of 7 tCO2 / hab (already double that in the 1990s).
-Net emissions per capita is 7,4 tCO2e / inhab.
+Our per capita emissions exceed 10 tCO2e / inhabitant (2020) and are still higher than the global average of 7 tCO2 / hab (already double that in the 1990s).

-According to the IPCC's 5th assessment report (IPCC-AR5), cumulative global emissions should be limited to 1,000 GtCO2e between 2012 and 2100 in order to have reasonable chances of limiting the global temperature rise by 2 ° C. If we consider the precise 1.5oC limit in the Paris agreement, the emissions limit between 2015 and 2100 is 770 GtCO2e.
-This means limiting global emissions per capita to about 1 to 2 tonnes per inhabitant per year in the middle of the century.
-For the Paris Agreement's most ambitious limit, 1.5oC, the cabono space should be even smaller.
+According to the IPCC's 6th assessment report (IPCC-AR6), cumulative global emissions should be limited to 500 GtCO2e between 2020 and 2100 in order to have reasonable chances of limiting the global temperature rise by 1,5° C. This means limiting global emissions per capita to about 1 tons per inhabitant per year in the middle of the century.

 Based on information from the IPCC AR5 and the First National Assessment Report of the Brazilian Panel on Climate Change (PBMC - RAN1), it is estimated that the consequences of climate change will have a profound impact on Brazil, in particular on agriculture, energy security, health and housing, since the scenarios studied indicate the possibility of increasing the average temperature by up to 5 ° C in some regions of the country, and increasing the intensity, duration and frequency of extreme drought and precipitation events.